-‘Gary walked right through’: Woman’s Facebook posts placed husband in Capitol riot, feds say
+‘Gary walked right through’: Woman’s Facebook posts allegedly placed husband in Capitol riot

-The since-deleted posts led authorities to Gary Edwards, of Southhampton, Pa., who was arrested Tuesday and charged in federal court in connection with the attempted insurrection, records show.
+The woman’s since-deleted posts, captured in screenshots that were later shared with the FBI, led authorities to Gary Edwards of Southampton, Pa., who was arrested Tuesday and charged in federal court in connection with the insurrection, records show.

-Edwards, who is in his 60s, is facing counts of entering a restricted building without authority, disorderly conduct, disruption of official business, violent entry and disorderly conduct on Capitol grounds, and parading, demonstrating or picketing in a Capitol building.
+Edwards, who is in his 60s, is facing counts of entering a restricted building without authority, disorderly conduct, disruption of official business, violent entry and disorderly conduct on Capitol grounds, as well as parading, demonstrating or picketing in a Capitol building.

 He made his initial appearance Tuesday afternoon in the U.S. District Court for the Eastern District of Pennsylvania and was released on his own recognizance on a $100,000 bond, according to court records.
-A federal public defender assigned to represent him didn’t immediately respond to a request for comment, and calls to the Edwards residence weren’t answered.
+A federal public defender assigned to represent him did not immediately respond to a request for comment, and calls to the Edwards residence were not answered.

 Edwards joins a growing list of Capitol riot suspects who have been charged based on things they or their associates posted on social media.
-Five people died as a result of the riot, including a U.S. Capitol Police officer, and many more were wounded.
+The riot resulted in the deaths of a U.S. Capitol Police officer and four other people, and many more were wounded.

-In the immediate aftermath, authorities identified scores of suspects from livestreams, photos and written posts on Facebook, Instagram and other platforms.
+In the immediate aftermath, authorities identified scores of suspects from live streams, photos and written posts on Facebook, Instagram and other platforms.
 Many openly bragged about their activities.
-One posted to Instagram outside House Speaker Nancy Pelosi’s office with the caption “WHOSE HOUSE?
+One posted to Instagram outside the office of House Speaker Nancy Pelosi (D-Calif.) with the caption: “WHOSE HOUSE?
 OUR HOUSE!”
 Another used the attention from the riot to plug her real estate business.
 One alleged rioter even responded to Facebook comments in real time as he took part in the chaos, according to investigators.

 In some cases, family members and friends have turned over texts and other evidence to authorities connecting their relatives to the riot.
-Last month, a former Salt Lake City police officer was charged in the breach after the FBI said two tipsters gave them texts and pictures he allegedly sent from inside the building.
+Last month, a former Salt Lake City police officer was charged in the breach after the FBI said two tipsters provided texts and pictures he allegedly sent from inside the building.

 Investigators said Edwards came onto their radar after they received a tip in February that included screenshots of his wife’s Facebook posts, court records show.
+The Washington Post is not naming the woman, because she is not charged with a crime.

 One post described a group of young men in “military garb” forcing their way through a barricade, breaking a window and storming into the building, damaging furniture on the way in, according to a statement of facts.
 Edwards entered soon after, the excerpt read.